llvm/circt/docs/VerilogGeneration.md

    passed to an instance port is driven by a wire.
 Some lint tools dislike expressions being inlined into input ports so this option avoids such warnings.

+## Recommended `LoweringOptions` by Target

+This section presents a list of recommended `LoweringOptions` for various tools.
+Unlike LLVM, CIRCT doesn't use target triples to specify options.
+Instead, depending on the target you may use, you'll need to manually specify the appropriate options.

+### Questa
+For Questa, we recommend using the `emitWireInPorts` option.
+This option is helpful because Questa emits warnings when ports do not have net types such as `wire`, `reg`, or `logic`.

+### Spyglass
+We suggest using two options for Spyglass: `explicitBitcast` and `disallowExpressionInliningInPorts`.
+Spyglass implements its own width rules, and `explicitBitcast` helps to ensure that the widths are correctly inferred.
+Additionally, `disallowExpressionInliningInPorts` helps to surpass `NoExprInPorts` lint warnings.

+### Verilator
+For Verilator, we recommend using the `locationInfoStyle=wrapInAtSquareBracket` and `disallowLocalVariables` options.
+Verilator treats comments such as `// verilator ..` as verilator metadata.
+If your file location starts with "verilator", the location string will be recognized as verilator metadata, but it will cause a complication error.
+The `locationInfoStyle=wrapInAtSquareBracket` option helps to wrap file locations in `@[..]` to avoid this issue.
+Additionally, Verilator sometimes infers automatic logic variables as latches and emits warnings if these variables are conditionally assigned in procedural statements, so we recommend using `disallowLocalVariables`.

+### Vivado
+For Vivado, we recommend using the `mitigateVivadoArrayIndexConstPropBug` option.
+Vivado (at least 2020.2, 2021.2, and 2022.2) has a bug in constant propagation, and this option helps to create a wire with the desired behavior.

+### Yosys
+For Yosys, we recommend using the `disallowLocalVariables` and `disallowPackedArrays` options.
+Yosys doesn't parse `automatic` variables, so `disallowLocalVariables` is required.
+Additionally, Yosys doesn't accept packed arrays, so we suggest using `disallowPackedArrays`.

 ### Specifying `LoweringOptions` in a front-end HDL tool

 The [`circt::LoweringOptions` struct itself](https://github.com/llvm/circt/blob/main/include/circt/Support/LoweringOptions.h)